 Acne is known to be the most common skin disorder on earth.
-This article submission is about the natural, drug-free way of preventing and treating acne.
-It examines how it spreads and includes acne home remedies as well.
-If you have been struggling with this condition, following the steps outlined below consistently can enable your skin develop and sustain its own healing process.
+Fortunately, there are natural and drug-free ways of preventing and treating acne.
+We'll examine how it spreads and include acne home remedies as well.
+If you have been struggling with this condition, following the steps outlined below consistently can enable your skin to develop and sustain its own healing process.

 As there are several methods discussed, it is advisable to consult with your local dermatologist to check if there are any allergies or special conditions that apply, which may hinder you from deriving the maximum benefit out of each technique.

 That said, these have been researched and proven many times over as methods that indeed make a difference in combatting acne and its symptoms.
 But before we delve in and examine the natural acne treatments available, it is necessary to first understand the anatomy of the skin and define what exactly causes acne.

 - Epidermis: the outer layer which is made up of epithelial cells.